 Los Angeles, California… For the first time ever, the Internet Corporation for Assigned Names & Numbers (ICANN) is about to change the cryptographic keys that help secure the Internet’s Domain Name System (DNS).

-“It is critical that Internet Service Providers & network operators around the intercontinental make certain they are ready for this change as failure to do so can result in their users being unable to look up domain names and thus be unable to reach any site on the Internet” said David Conrad, ICANN’s Chief Technology Officer.
+“It is critical that Internet Service Providers & network operators around the world make certain they are ready for this change as failure to do so can result in their users being unable to look up domains & thus be unable to reach any site on the Internet” said David Conrad, ICANN’s Chief Technology Officer.
 Conrad added, “Network operators should ensure they have up-to-date software, have enabled DNSSEC, & verified that their systems can update their keys automatically or they have processes in place to manually update to the new key by 1600 UTC on 11 October 2017.”

 “We’ve launched a testing platform so network operators can make certain that they are ready for the key roll well ahead of October 11,” said Conrad.
 That testing platform can be accessed at: https://go.icann.org/KSKtest.
 Internet users should contact their ISP or network operators to make certain they are ready for the key change.